voximplant/react-native-demo/ConferenceDemo/README.md

 ### Join a conference call
 <img src="./screenshots/MainScreen.png" width=400>

-Enter a Voximplant conference name to the input field and press "Start conference" button to make a call.
+Enter a Voximplant conference name to the input field and press "Join conference" button to make a call.

 ### Conference call controls
 <table>